johnreynolds3d/Bobcoin/README.md

 ## Motivation

-The concept of the blockchain strikes me as a truly revolutionary idea with enormous potential, and I felt like the best way to gain a deeper understanding of it was to build one!
+The Blockchain strikes me as a truly revolutionary idea with enormous potential, and I felt that the best way to gain a deeper understanding of it was to build one!

 ## Installation